cecarson9/Team-4-Care-Management-And-Review/README.md

 **Name:** Emily Davis

-**Role:** Care Manager
+**Role:** Case Manager

 **Background:**
-Emily Davis is an experienced care manager at an Independent Living Center (ILC).
+Emily Davis is an experienced case manager at an Independent Living Center (ILC).
 She has been in the healthcare industry for over 10 years and is dedicated to helping individuals with disabilities lead independent lives.
 Emily is responsible for overseeing the care and progress of consumers at the ILC.
 She plays a vital role in coordinating services, setting goals, and ensuring that consumers receive the support they need to achieve their objectives.

 **Goals and Needs:**
 * Efficient Progress Monitoring: Emily needs a tool that allows her to quickly review the progress of individual consumers.
 She wants to see a snapshot of each patient's demographic information, upcoming appointments, case notes, and recent activity to efficiently assess their current status.